mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ## The Strongest Evidence

 {% include verse.html
-text="It was also about these that **Enoch**, in the seventh generation from Adam, prophesied, saying, <strong>“See, the Lord is coming with ten thousands of his holy ones, to execute judgment on all and to convict all the ungodly of all the deeds of ungodliness that they have committed in such an ungodly way and of all the harsh things that ungodly sinners have spoken against him.”</strong>" verse="Jude 14-15"
+text="About these also **Enoch**, the seventh from Adam, **prophesied**, saying, **“Behold, the Lord came with ten thousands of his holy ones, to execute judgment on all, and to convict all the ungodly of all their works of ungodliness which they have done in an ungodly way, and of all the hard things which ungodly sinners have spoken against him.”**" verse="Jude 14-15"
 %}